-3. At the time of matriculation the Dean of Doctoral Studies shall appoint advisers whose responsibility it will be to give guidance and supervision to the student's course of study and dissertation research.
+3. At the time of matriculation the Dean of Doctoral Studies shall appoint a committee whose responsibility it will be to give guidance and supervision to the student's course of study.
+This committee normally consists of the department chairman, Registrar and Dean.